kshimasaki/Cryptocurrency-Trading-System/README.md

 # Cryptocurrency Trading System
 Cryptocurrency Trading System focused on the BTC to ETH currency pair utilizing the poloniex API wrapper

+Steps:
+1. Query 1,000,000 tweets to calculate historical sentiment of BTC & ETH
+2. Query 500 recent tweets to calculate current sentiment of BTC & ETH
+3. See if buy condition is achieved
+4. Query 500 recent tweets to calculate current sentiment of BTC & ETH
+5. See if sell condition is achieved

 Buy indicators:

    1. Buy when current eth sentiment is greather than 2.2% than historical eth sentiment